joshuar/puppet-vnstat/README.md

 * Puppet 3.x and higher.

-The module has been tested on Ubuntu 13.10 but should work on the latest stable releases of:
+The module has been tested on Ubuntu 13.10 And Fedora 20 but should work on the latest stable releases of:

 * Ubuntu